Disclaimer: This is not intended as investment advice in any form.

 If you’ve been following our latest blog posts, then you’re likely already familiar with Ethereum’s major dilemma.
 But just in case you haven’t, we’ll bottom-line the situation with a quick recap:

-Ethereum is an excellent blockchain with the power to support everything from transactions to dApps.
+Ethereum is an excellent blockchain with the power to support everything from transactions to decentralized applications.
 But due to its decentralization and security measures, the blockchain can only handle so many tasks at a time.
 As a result, it can occasionally become expensive and slow AF, especially when it’s experiencing a lot of traffic.

 Look no further for a prime example than the Cryptokitties incident of 2017.
 When the NFT game first launched, it proved popular enough to bring Ethereum to a complete standstill.
 That’s around the time people began to realize Ethereum had a big issue on its hands.